 There are two major fuel types used in wartime: diesel and jet fuel (kerosene).
 Diesel is mainly used for land-based vehicles such as battle tanks, armoured vehicles and support/reconnaissance vehicles.
 These vehicles are more fuel intensive than non-military vehicles, but the volume required for land-based vehicles is only a fraction of the fuel needed for air assets.
-Almost all NATO forces use a variety of Jet A-1 kerosene fuel called F-34 or JP-8 for their air platforms, which includes de-icing additives, static dissipators and corrosion inhibitors.
-20 In accordance with NATO's Single Fuel Concept that aims to ensure interoperability by requiring ground forces to use the same fuel as the air force in a war situation, most NATO ground vehicles can be run on modified jet fuel in addition to diesel or gasoline.
+In accordance with NATO's Single Fuel Concept that aims to ensure interoperability by using the same fuel, almost all NATO forces use a variety of Jet A-1 kerosene fuel called F-34 or JP-8 for their air platforms, which includes de-icing additives, static dissipators and corrosion inhibitors.
+20 Many NATO ground vehicles can be run on modified jet fuel in addition to diesel or gasoline.
 21 While this entails benefits in terms of simplification of supply chains, this could further exacerbate kerosene fuel demand if jet fuel is also used for ground vehicles in a combat scenario.

-The military fuel infrastructure in European NATO members mainly consists of national and multi-national assets, organised under the NATO Pipeline System (NPS).
+The military fuel infrastructure in European NATO members mainly consists of national and multi-country assets, centralised under the NATO Pipeline System (NPS).
 The NPS was set up during the Cold War to ensure secure supplies for NATO countries.
-It consists of several national storage and distribution systems and two multi-national storage and distribution systems.
-The total storage capacity of the NPS is 4,100,000 m3.22 The system is connected to storage depots, air bases, civil airports, pumping and loading stations, refineries and entry and discharge points.
-To compare, all members of the Federation of European Tank Store Operators (FETSA) store about 120,000,000 m3 of bulk liquids, primarily petroleum products, for non-military purposes.23
+It consists of several national storage and distribution systems and two multi-country storage and distribution systems.
+The total storage capacity of the NPS is 4,100,000 m3.
+22 The system contains storage depots, air bases, civil airports, pumping and loading stations, refineries and entry and discharge points.
+To compare, all members of the Federation of European Tank Store Operators (FETSA) store about 120,000,000 m3 of bulk liquids, primarily petroleum products, for non-military purposes.
+23